myarichuk/myarichuk.github.io/source/_posts/templates-ftw.md

 2. Stability: By separating the logic into different methods, we've reduced the risk of unwanted side effects.
 3. Maintainability: Future updates and changes will be much easier, as each method has a clear purpose and responsibility.

 So, the next time you find yourself lost in the depths of bad code, remember that the Template Method Pattern may help to disentangle at least *some* of the mess.
-May the clean code be with you and may your sandwiches always be tasty!
+May the clean code be with you, and may your sandwiches always be delicious!